smartcontractkit/documentation/docs/Data Provider Nodes/data-provider-nodes.md

 > 🚧 Using single provider data nodes on production networks
 >
-> When running an application on production networks, it is recommended to use nodes that make use of multiple data providers.
+> When running an application on production networks, it is recommended to use nodes that utilize multiple data providers.
 Using a single source provider runs the risk of using incorrect data should the provider experience an issue.

 # Data Provider Nodes List